 Bliss Tea & Treats

 Bliss Tea & Treats is a fairly new establishment in Oceanside.
-What’s most exciting is from the moment you step inside, you won’t know where you are.
+What’s most exciting is from the moment you step inside the delightfully quirky shop, you won’t know where you are.
 At Bliss, you can have tea time with finger sandwiches, scones, and other delectable desserts in an Alice-in-Wonderland-themed environment.

 Living Tea Kombucha